-Okay, hold on one minute, don’t skip this post because you see the “S” word.
-Trust me!
-Souffles are not hard to make.
+Hold on one minute, don’t skip this post because you see the “S” word.
+Trust me, souffles are not hard to make.
 I love souffles.
 We have a tendency to only make sweet ones as I forget about the savory guys.
-This recipe for a Cheese Soufflé with Parmesan Crust, I found in a past addition of the Donna Hay magazine is “simple made simple”.
-You are about to become lover of this recipe!
+This recipe for a Cheese Soufflé with Parmesan Crust, I found in a past edition of the Donna Hay magazine is simple made simple.
+You are about to become a lover of this recipe!

 *adapted from Donna Hay